Table of Contents

 And if we take action that leads to emotional exhaustion, we can take action to free ourselves from emotional exhaustion.

-If you've determined that you are experiencing emotional exhaustion, use the following list to inspire you to take new action to help you feel better fast:
+If you've determined that you are experiencing emotional exhaustion, use the following list to inspire you to take new action to help you deal with and recover from emotional and mental exhaustion:

 1. Make a list of your top stressors.